coder-afnan/code-hub/README.md

 # Afnan's Code Hub
-This repository will contain all my codes projects.
+This repository contains all my codes projects.

+Click on the individual folders named after programming languages to view my projects of that language.